moq-wg/moq-transport/draft-ietf-moq-transport.md

 ~~~
 SUBSCRIBE_OK
 {
+  Track Namespace (b),
+  Track Name (b),
+  Track ID (i),
   Subscribe ID (i),
   Expires (i)
 }
 ~~~
 {: #moq-transport-subscribe-ok format title="MOQT SUBSCRIBE_OK Message"}

+* Track Namespace: Identifies the namespace of the track as defined in ({{track-name}}).

+* Track Name: Identifies the track name as defined in ({{track-name}}).

+* Track ID: Session specific identifier that is used as an alias for the Full Track Name in the Track ID field of the OBJECT ({{message-object}}) message headers of the requested track.
+Track IDs are generally shorter than Full Track Names and thus reduce the overhead in OBJECT messages

-* SubscribeID: Subscription Identifer from the incoming subscription request for which this message is the response.
+* Subscribe ID: Subscription Identifer from the incoming subscription request for which this message is the response.

 * Expires: Time in milliseconds after which the subscription is no longer valid.
 A value of 0 indicates that the subscription stays active